LukeWoodward/ResultsTidyup/README.md

 * Time offsets detected between the times in two timer files, indicating the timers weren't started at the same time.
 You can fix this by adding or subtracting the detected time offset from all times on one of the timers.

 * The same athlete barcode scanned with and without a finish token.
-WebFMS will report an error in the scanner file for an athlete-barcode scan without a corresponding finish-token scan, so you might think that this athlete had scanned in but won't get a result.
+EMS will report an error in the scanner file for an athlete-barcode scan without a corresponding finish-token scan, so you might think that this athlete had scanned in but won't get a result.
 However, we can ignore the row without a finish token.

-* The same athlete barcode scanned with the same finish token more than once.
-I have seen this happen, and WebFMS will report this as an error, but the fix to this problem is clear: you delete the duplicate row.

 * The same athlete barcode scanned with multiple different finish tokens.
 Results Tidyup can't by itself tell which finish position is correct for that athlete: you will have to figure this out for yourself.
 To help you, the athlete IDs link to the athlete's results history.
 If you've loaded one or more timer files, then the times recorded against the positions are also shown, allowing you to judge which of the finish positions is the more likely one.